G4BE-334/NLBSE-issue-report-classification/README.md

 ## Introduction

-The issue report classification competition consists of building and testing a set of multi-class classification models to classify issue reports as belonging to one category representing the type of information they convey.
+The given challenge in this competition involved constructing and evaluating a set of multi-class classification models tailored for the purpose of identifying which category a given issue report belonged in.

-It was provided a dataset encompassing 3 thousand labeled issue reports (as bugs, enhancements, and questions) extracted from 5 real open-source projects.
-We were invited to leverage this dataset for evaluating our classification approaches and compare the achieved results against proposed baseline approaches based on Sentence-Transformers.
+Participants were provided with a dataset comprised of 3,000 labeled issue reports sourced from five authentic open-source projects, spanning bugs, enhancements, and questions.
+Leveraging this dataset, participants were tasked creating a novel method of classification and to compare the results from their model with a provided baseline.

-We tuned and evaluated the multi-class classification models using the provided training and test sets.
+The multi-class classification models were tuned and evaluated using the provided training and test sets.

-> Please refer to the [tool competition page](https://nlbse2024.github.io/tools/) to read more about the tool competition and learn how to participate.
+> Please refer to the [tool competition page](https://nlbse2024.github.io/tools/) to read more about the tool competition.

 ## Dataset

-A dataset of 3 thousand publicly-available issue reports is extracted.
+Our dataset is comprised of 3,000 genuine issue reports extracted for this task.

-Each issue report contains the following information:
+Each issue report includes the following essential components:
 - Repository
 - Label
 - Title
 - Body

-Each issue is labeled with one class that indicates the issue type, namely, `bug`, `feature`, and `question`.
+Every issue is labeled with a single class denoting its type, specifically categorized as `bug`, `feature`, or `question`.

-Issues with multiple labels are excluded from the dataset.
+Notably, issues bearing multiple labels have been omitted from our dataset to ensure clarity and consistency.

-The dataset is then split into a training set (50%) and a test set (50%).
+Subsequently, the dataset is partitioned into a training set (50%) and a test set (50%).

-> The dataset has already been extracted by the commitee of the competition.
+> It's worth noting that the dataset has been curated by the competition's committee, ensuring its authenticity and relevance to the competition.

 ## Training

-We utilized the OpenAI API to fine-tune the gpt-3.5-turbo model for each repository.
+We employed the OpenAI API to fine-tune the GPT-3.5-turbo model for each repository.
-In total, 5 models were fine-tuned and evaluiated against its correspondent testing dataset.
+In total, five models were fine-tuned and evaluated against their corresponding testing datasets.

 ## Reproducibility

 To reproduce the results one will need to create an OpenAI API key.
-If you don't have an OpenAI account, create one for free.
-Then go to https://platform.openai.com/docs/overview on the left side select "API Keys".
-Then click on "+ Create new secret key" and name it how you want.
+If you don't have an OpenAI account, you can create one for free.
+Then, go to https://platform.openai.com/docs/overview on the left side select "API Keys".
+Then click on "+ Create new secret key" and enter a name.
 After the key is created you can paste it in [jupyter notebook](issueclassificationgpt.ipynb) where it says "open-ai-key" on cells 11 and 47.

-Since jupyter notebooks save the outputs and results there is no need to create your own open ai key though.
+>Note: As jupyter notebooks saves the outputs and results it is not necessary to create an API key to view our results.

+**Instructions for the Jupyter Notebook:**

-**Please follow the instructions in the markdown on the Jupyter Notebook.
-DO NOT press "Run all cells" doing that won't work since a lot of cells will depend on API calls that take some time to process, even after it is executed.**
+Kindly adhere to the guidance provided within the Markdown cells of the Jupyter Notebook.
+Avoid executing "Run all cells" as many cells rely on API calls that necessitate some processing time, even after execution.

 ## Results